codus/rest_api/README.md

 ## Advanced Configuration

-There are some considerations in the current implementation that you must be aware of to make RestApi to work properly:
+There are some considerations in the current implementation that you must be aware of to make RestApi to work properly.
+Here we will show them to you and the configuration for every case.

-#### Every word separated by a "_" will be considered as resource
+#### RestApi.request_parser#ensure_resource_name
 ****

+Every word separated by a "_" will be considered as resource.

 So if you have a resource called *public_users* and make a request like this: